NU-SANE Sexual Assault Nurse ExaminerCredits: None

 Course Type(s): None

 Delivery of healthcare to the child, pregnant couple, and adults with complex health problems, including collection of subjective and objective data using the techniques of interview and physical examination; deriving nursing diagnoses; planning care for acute and chronic illness using community resources; use of communication for health teaching, counseling and motivating clients for positive health maintenance.
 Establishment of collaborative role with other health care providers.
-Students must earn a minimum of a B in the course.
-Students who receive less than a B will be required to repeat the course.
-Students will be allowed to repeat the course no more than once.
-A second grade below a B will make students ineligible to continue in programs requiring this course.
 This is a pass/fail course.
+Students must pass the lecture, seminar and practicum to advance in the specialty program.

 NU-634S Advanced Practice Nursing Seminar IICredits: 1